How to mop Vinyl Floors?

 Vinyl flooring is something that you’ll often see being used in bathrooms and kitchens.
 Commonly known as an alternative to linoleum flooring, vinyl floors can be termed as synthetic versions of it.

-Best Way to Clean Indoor and Exterior Vinyl Floors
+Best Way to Clean Indoor and Exterior with mop Vinyl Floors

 2. Deep cleaning solutions

 If you want to clean the tougher spots which won’t clean with just a vinegar solution, add a tablespoon of dish soap to the mix.
 The dish soap will get rid of the dirt that has settled into the vinyl flooring.
 The mop that you’ll want to use for deep cleaning is a nylon bristle mop.
 To remove scuffs, use jojoba oil or WD-40 on a soft cloth to simply rub off the scuff marks.

 To get rid of stains on your vinyl flooring, create a thick paste using baking soda and water.
 Then, rub this with a soft cloth over stains such as wine stains and or berry juice stains.
 For stains from ink, makeup, or other pigmented substances, use alcohol on a soft cloth to rub the stains off.
 If they don’t come off with the cloth, use a soft nylon brush to scrub the spot.
 Make sure you rinse off the residue as you don’t want soap or alcohol to be sitting on the vinyl floor at it will damage it over time.

 Vinyl floors get dirty quite often.
 Keeping them clean doesn’t mean you have to mop every day.
 Make sure you sweep through the floors every day and clean up spills as soon as possible.
 Don’t use abrasive cleaners or cleaning methods and make sure you don’t let the floors soaked with too much water.